Disclaimer

 # Find processes related to the SSH daemon

-command itself will often appear in the output.
-You can filter it out: ps aux | grep firefox | grep -v grep
+grep command itself will often appear in the output.
+You can filter it out: ps aux | grep firefox | grep -v grep.

 Workshop Identifying and Inspecting Processes

-to identify system activity and gather details about specific processes.
+Goal: To practice using top, htop, and ps to identify system activity and gather details about specific processes.

 Scenario: Let's simulate a scenario where a background process starts consuming some resources, and we need to investigate it.